- How Does Copy Trading Work?

-All the above numbers prove the Copy Trading System has caught on with the implication that it’s working.
+All the above numbers prove the Copy Trading System has caught on with the implication that this new system is working.

-There are several academic & business research or key comments from influential conference related with Copy Trading, some of them are;
+There are several academic & business research or key comments from influential conference related to Copy Trading, some of them are;

-- MIT Computer Scientist and researcher Yaniv Altshuler described social trading networks as complex adaptive systems, and in his 2014 research on eToro’s OpenBook, wrote that “Having the inherent ability to share ideas and information between each others, OpenBook’s users are given a new source of information they can use in order to enhance their trading performance.
-As the users are not playing against each other but rather – against the market, this situation becomes a non zero-sum game, hence incentivizing the users to share as much information as possible.”
-His paper concludes that “social trading provides much better opportunities for profiting compared with individual trading,” but that users make “excellent but sometimes not optimal decisions in selecting experts when they can see others’ choices.”
+- MIT Computer Scientist and researcher Yaniv Altshuler described social trading networks as complex adaptive systems, and his paper concludes that “social trading provides much better opportunities for profiting compared with individual trading,” but that users make “excellent but sometimes not optimal decisions in selecting experts when they can see others’ choices.”

-- Economist Nouriel Roubini‘s thinktank predicted in 2016 that “newer forms of investment, such as socially responsible investments and social trading” will bring some of the largest industry growth in the coming years.”
+- Economist Nouriel Roubini‘s thinktank predicted that “newer forms of investment, such as socially responsible investments and social trading” will bring some of the largest industry growth in the coming years.”

-Regarding the 2nd disruptor comment, let me quote UK FCA (Financial Conduct Authotity) view as follows;
+Regarding the 2nd disruptor comment, let me quote UK FCA (Financial Conduct Authority) view as follows;

 - We classify copy trading as portfolio or investment management where no manual input is clear from the account holder.
 This entails standard regulatory obligations for authorised management.